-Location: St. Basil's Hall Phone: 403.254.3761 Email: circulation@stmu.ca Website: library.stmu.ca
+Phone: 403.254.3761 Email: circulation@stmu.ca

-Hours: Monday to Thursday, 8:00 am - 8:00 pm; Friday, 8:00 am - 4:00 pm; Saturday and Sunday, noon - 4:00 pm;
+Website: library.stmu.ca

-Holidays, as posted
+Hours: Monday to Thursday, 8:00 am - 8:00 pm; Friday, 8:00 am - 7:00 pm; Saturday, 10:00 am - 4:00 pm; Sunday, closed; Holidays, as posted

-The St. Mary's University library is an excellent choice for students looking for a place to work and do research.
-It is open 64 hours a week for students to access resources and obtain reference assistance and class-specific, assignment-based research instruction.
+The St. Mary's University Library is an excellent choice for students looking for a place to work and do research.
+It is open 65 hours a week for students to access resources and obtain reference assistance and class-specific, assignment-based research instruction.
 Located in St. Basil's Hall, the library is an integrated learning environment, providing students with the research skills to identify, access and use information effectively.
 Our students have access to a growing collection of books, ebooks, journals, audiovisual materials and an expanding array of full-text academic electronic resources.
 With a strong focus on institutional history, particularly monasticism and Cistercian studies, the library houses one of the most comprehensive collections in medieval studies in Western Canada.
 The collection includes primary source material and scholarship on medieval literature in Latin, medieval philosophy and art history.
 Another extensive area in the collection is Canadian history, especially social and religious studies.
 Contemporary Canadian literature is also well represented.